Workplace (software)

 Workplace is an online collaborative software tool developed by Meta Platforms.
-It facilitates online groupwork, instant messaging, video conferencing, and news sharing.
+Its features include instant messaging, file sharing, and video and audio conferencing.
+It was announced on 14 May 2024 that Meta would be sunsetting Workplace in 2026.

 History

 Workplace was first announced on January 14, 2015.
 It launched in beta as Facebook at Work before officially launching in October 2016.
-Free accounts were discontinued in February 2021.
+Free accounts were discontinued as of February 2021.

-Workplace and Facebook

-While Workplace accounts are set up and run separately from Facebook accounts, Workplace uses much of the underlying technology that powers Facebook.

-Workplace data is stored across 12 Facebook-owned and operated data centers.

-Workplace uses machine learning to rank information in a user's news feed and make recommendations, while 'downranking' less relevant information.